-Some of them say women have no responsibility in family, so why marry?
+Some of them say women have no responsibility in the family, so why marry?
 Marriage is a complete loss for men as they need to take all responsibility.
 Their complaint is married men have no choice even in their homes.
 They need to abide by whatever their wives say and their silent sacrifice is not even noticed by anyone.
 Pampering the wife is another need that one has to constantly follow.
-Else hell breaks lose.
+Else hell breaks loose.
 Many men are sick of this provider role but can’t break traditions.
-A recent hype around marital rape created by the movie Pink leaves men red faced.
+A recent hype around marital rape created by the movie Pink leaves men red-faced.
 With ‘No means No’ becoming popular, these men believe men do not get sex when they need and now they run the risk of being termed a rapist.
-In addition, sexual crimes and adultery by women is on rise.
+In addition, sexual crimes and adultery by women are on the rise.

-Bhaveen Sheth, who is a HR professional is so much moved by marriage boycott that he had dedicated an entire blog to single men.
+Bhaveen Sheth, who is an HR professional is so much moved by marriage boycott that he had dedicated an entire blog to single men.

 2016 Mumbai marathon saw a man dressed as ATM machine

 While the reason for marriage boycott may be many for different men and boys and even if their number is increasing, they are still very insignificant compared to the critical mass needed to change the society.